6TH AVENUE EAST IS FINALLY CHANGING!

 Pedestrian Refuges

-Pedestrian crashes account for approximately 17 percent of all traffic fatalities annually and 74 percent of these occur at non-intersection locations.
+Pedestrian crashes account for approximately 17% percent of all traffic fatalities annually and 74% percent of these occur at non-intersection locations.
 A pedestrian refuge island (or crossing area) is a median with a refuge area that is intended to help protect pedestrians who are crossing a road.
-A pedestrian safety island reduces the exposure time experienced by a pedestrian in the intersection by allowing pedestrians to cross one direction of traffic at a time.*
+A green pedestrian safety island with plantings in the center as part of 2025 Resurfacing from 5th St to 9th St (with a break at 7th St for vehicles turning left) allows pedestrians to cross one direction of traffic at a time, and adds vegetation and beautification to the corridor.*

 *Source: U.S. Department of Transportation Federal Highway Administration